eCommerce A/B Testing Ideas Part I: Create a Great First Impression With Your eCommerce Homepage

 It goes without saying that the search bar should be positioned in a prominent place so visitors can easily see and access it.
 Here are some examples to inspire your test idea.

 Amazon has split the top menu into two bars – it shows the search bar along with users’ account, return, and add to cart icons at the top and the mega menu and hamburger menu in the second bar.

 Whereas eBay has split the top menu into three different bars – The first one shows add-to-cart and account sign icons, watchlist and My eBay dropdown, and so on.
 The second bar just houses the search box with a shop by category drop-down alongside.
 The third one lists and displays all main navigation menu items for users to explore.

 Test idea 21 – Search bar design and placement

 Let’s consider that visitors on your homepage are not clicking on the search box.
 But you’ve observed that visitors who search have better chances of converting.
 For the variation, you can make the search box more center-aligned and its border more prominent to raise its discoverability.
 Test this against the control where the search box is inconspicuous.
 See if the variation increases the number of visitors clicking and searching for products.

-Best Choice Product, a California-based eCommerce company, found that 50% of traffic to its website were mobile users and visitors searching for products were converting 60% better than the rest.
+Best Choice Product, a California-based online store, found that 50% of traffic to its website were mobile users and visitors searching for products were converting 60% better than the rest.
 They used VWO to run a test where it was hypothesized that increasing the size of the search box and placing it in the center can help improve conversions.
 The test was a success with an increase of 30% in click-through rate on main CTAs.
-Read here to know more.

 Wrapping it up